DevonYuan/Learning-Java/Term Project - Speedcubing Trainer/README.md

+# NOTE
+This is completed up to phase 2.
+It is a work in progress.

 # Project Idea
 For context, a speedcuber is a person who practices solving a Rubik's cube as fast as possible.
 My idea is to make a training app for speedcubers, to help accelerate their improvement.
 To do this, I plan on creating an application that allows the user to randomly generate a sufficiently difficult scramble, an record their solve times.
 I also plan on adding additional features that will benefit the user:
 - A mini search engine: By processing strings and referencing a pre-existing set of data, the user can look for the relevant resources, whether it is websites, or YouTube videos that contain guides on a skill they are trying to improve, such as developing their turning speed, or improving their recognition speed for different patterns.